unlimit1984/hometask-skeleton/README.md

 8. __DONE__ Add DiscountAspect and provide tests
 9. __DONE__ Add LuckyWinnerAspect and provide tests

+###HW3
+1. __DONE__ Fix Discount service logic by adding two strategies: TicketCountStrategy and BirthdayStrategy
+3. __DONE__ Fix pointcuts in Aspects.
+Now they targets interfaces
+4. __DONE__ Fix DiscountAspect by calculating how many times each discount was given total and for user
+5. __DONE__ Fix Booking service.
+Total price corrected: price depends on EventRating and vipSeat
+6. __DONE__ Add DAO implementations that uses JdbcTemplate
+7. __DONE__ Add sql scripts for initialization and populating DB
+8. __DONE__ Implement DAO object to store all Aspect counters into the database

 ####How to test
 1. install maven